3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

     </gml:Solid>
     ```

-Unlike the PostGIS polyhedral surface, the CityGML `Solid` geometry has an additional `CompositeSurface` to represent
+Unlike the PostGIS polyhedral surface, the CityGML `Solid` geometry has an additional `Shell` to represent
 the outer shell formed by the polygons.
-Moreover, the solid, the composite surface, and each polygon have an
+Moreover, the solid, the shell, and each polygon have an
-identifier that allows the reuse of the component and the assignment of textures or colors.
+identifier (`gml:id`) that allows the reuse of the component and the assignment of textures or colors.
 The following JSON object
 encodes this extra metadata and links it to the `POLYHEDRALSURFACE Z` representation:

 ```json